Queens of Industry: Railway Queens

 The first Railway Queen was crowned as part of the centenary celebrations of the Stockton & Darlington Railway in 1925.
 For these early queens, physical appearance was important and those chosen were often daughters of railway workers, aged 14 to 17 years old.
 The first queen was Helena "Ella" Wotton, the daughter of a Great Western Railway Employee.

 Audrey Mosson was crowned Railway Queen in 1935, aged 15.
 Mosson was crowned the tenth Railway Queen in front of a crowd of 70,000 at the Railway Carnival and Pageant held at Belle Vue, Manchester.
 Extremely popular and originally from Blackpool, Mosson was the second celebrity ever to be invited to switch on Blackpool Illuminations.
 Mosson repeated the honour, 50 years later, when she appeared alongside Switch-on host Joanna Lumley in 1985.

 In 1936, Mosson was invited to visit the Soviet Union and the question was raised as to whether she should visit as a schoolgirl, or as Britain's Railway Queen.
 The latter role was chosen and she met Stalin and Russian railway workers.

 In 1928, Ena Best from Rusholme was crowned Railway Queen.
 During her year as the industry's representative, she travelled to Holland to visit Dutch railway workers, as well as opening Europe's longest station platform, which was created when Manchester Exchange station was linked to Manchester Victoria.

+Lynnette Storr, 1970, York’s only ever Railway Queen, was the last to be crowned in Belle View Stadium, Manchester, UK.

 In 1975, Brenda Tomlinson was the final Railway Queen to be crowned in a ceremony at Shildon.